The Villages Charter Schools: History

 Sumter District Schools granted permission to create the charter school in September 1999.
 Groundbreaking began in October of that year.
 The elementary school opened in 2000.
 The dedication of the middle school was on August 30, 2001.
 In November of that year the early childhood program began.
 The Primary Center opened in August 2002.
 The original elementary building took grades 3 through 5, while the new building took Kindergarten through Grade 2.
 The groundbreaking ceremony for the high school took place in October 2002.
 The high school opened in August 2003.

-Mass School Shooting Plot Foiled
+School shooting plot

 On January 26, 2017, two male students at The Villages Middle School, a 13-year-old and a 14-year-old, were escorted from lunch by the police then arrested at their homes and charged with conspiracy to commit murder.
-Law enforcement and school officials had followed up on rumours and discovered that some students had been warned not to come to school on Friday.
+Law enforcement and school officials had followed up on rumors and discovered that some students had been warned not to come to school on Friday.
 In interviewing the 13-year-old suspect, officials learned of the 14-year-old's involvement.
 The 14-year-old student acknowledged his involvement in conversations with the 13-year-old student while referencing the Columbine High School shooting.
 The student informed officials that the two students had planned an attack which included what they would use as a signal to begin shooting.
 Law enforcement officials found firearms at both the students' homes.